The Pipe Major Floyd Adlem Award recognizes outstanding service to the Northwest Territorial Pipe Band.

 The NWT Pipe Band created the award to commemorate Floyd Adlem’s 30th year as a member of the NWTPB.
 The trophy was presented to Floyd at the NWTPB’s Robert Burns Dinner and Dance in January 2006.

-During his nearly four decades with our band, Floyd has been both a drummer and a piper, served as Pipe Major for 10+years, organized our annual Robert Burns Dinner and Dance, taught numerous would-be pipers and, of course, performed on hundreds (if not thousands) of occasions with the NWT Pipe Band.
+During his more than four decades with our band, Floyd has been both a drummer and a piper, served as Pipe Major for 10+years, organized our annual Robert Burns Dinner and Dance, taught numerous would-be pipers and, of course, performed on hundreds (if not thousands) of occasions with the NWT Pipe Band.

 Recipients of the Pipe Major Floyd Adlem Award to date are: